aA-MERN-Project/studypal/README.md

 # StudyPal
 [Live demo](https://studypal-sf.herokuapp.com/#/)

 StudyPal recommends a study spot based on all cafes located within San Francisco.
-Built using the MERN stack and the Yelp and Google Maps APIs, StudyPal seeks to provide a simple and intuitive user interface where users roll for cafes based on various preference filters.
+Built using the MERN stack and the Yelp and Google Maps APIs, StudyPal seeks to provide a simple and intuitive user interface where users roll for cafes based on various preference.

 ![StudyPal Homepage](https://studypal-dev.s3-us-west-1.amazonaws.com/splash_screenshot.png)